yassermb/AI4Biologists/README.md

 # AI4Biologists
-Pedagogical material associated with the 2022 i-Bio summer school AI for Biologists
+Resources associated with the 2022 i-Bio summer school AI for Biologists.